sims1710/Converter/README.md

      Lookup tables for converting between denary and hexadecimal.

 **Libraries:**
 The code does not use any external libraries beyond the built-in Python libraries.
-Click on the link to download Python: Installation of python
+Click on the link to download Python: [Installation of python](https://www.python.org/downloads/)

 **Note:**
 The usage assumes that additional functions like `dec_to_hex_lookup_table`, `hex_to_dec_lookup_table`, and `continuous_division` are implemented elsewhere in the code, as they are referenced in the conversion functions.

-Usage
+**Usage:**

 To run the code on terminal (without any GUI), execute converter.py.
 It will run the program.